How to create credentials for Google APIs

 4. The list is big

-This means, you can access the above services without creating a new account on them.
+This means you can access the above services without needing to create a new account.

 Anyway, our next step is to access Google Cloud Platform, right?